 Always have a backout plan.
 If anything goes wrong, click Settings, then Permalinks.
 Select Month and Name.
 Click Save Changes.

 Click Tools, then Redirection.
 Scroll to the redirection you created above, then hover under it and click Disable.
+Then navigate to Settings > Permalinks and change Post Name back to Day and Name or Month and Name, whichever you were using before.
 Now your blog is back in the state you began with.

 Why remove the dates?